bolducp/bristleconePineSchool/README.md

 # bristleconePineSchool

-a static single page site made for the Bristlecone Pine School
+a static single page site made with AngularJS for the Bristlecone Pine School

+### View Live
+www.bristleconepineschool.org

 ## Development